Volvo XC40 Recharge interior, dashboard & comfort

 Equipment, options & accessories

-Starting at close to £50,000, the XC40 P8 misses out on the UK government plug-in car grant (PiCG) now that the price threshold has been dropped to £35,000.
+Starting at close to £50,000, the entry-level XC40 Recharge Twin misses out on the UK government plug-in car grant (PiCG) now that the price threshold has been dropped to £35,000.
+However, a less expensive, single-motor version may be on the horizon much like the more affordable Polestar 2 models announced earlier in 2021.

 Infotainment, apps & sat nav

-The XC40's infotainment system has been upgraded to come with a full set of Google Automotive services, including Google Assistant and Google Maps, similar to the unit found in the Polestar 2.
-Apple CarPlay and Android Auto smartphone pairing will be added later via an over-the-air (OTA) software update.
+The XC40 Recharge's operating system has been upgraded to come with a full set of Google Automotive services, including Google Assistant and Google Maps, similar to the unit found in the Polestar 2.
+Wireless Apple CarPlay also comes as standard on all XC40 Recharge Twin models, too, as is a 9-inch central infotainment touchscreen.

 In This Review